Programs for Children

 Carve out a new hobby with a bar of soap, a popsicle stick tool, and inspiration from wooden bird carvings!
 Every child is allowed to bring home their carving and one tool.

-Designed for 6 and older – limit 12
+Designed for 6 and up, adults welcome – limit 12

 What to Eat with That Beak

-Can you predict which foods work for a Spoonbill?
-A Crossbill?
-A Curlew?
+Can you predict which foods work for a Spoonbill, a Crossbill, or a Curlew?
 What are beaks made of and how do they work?
-From short and stubby to quirkily curled, a beak if suited for berries, beetles, flies or fish.
+From short and stubby to quirkily curled, a beak may be suited for berries, beetles, flies or fish.
 Taste testing not required.

 Ideal for ages 5–10 – limit 10